timohromadka/L46_datamaps/README.md

 # L46 Datamaps

 ## Installing the project
 You must have **conda** installed locally.
-All project dependencies all included in the conda file: environment.yml.
+All project dependencies are included in the conda file: environment.yml.

 This was tested to work on: CUDA Version: 11.2 (NVIDIA-SMI 460.32.03).